MemoonaTahira/CrowdFix/README.md

 Some examples of CrowdFix saliency heatmaps are shown below in ![**examples**](/figs/ ) and in ![**sample.avi**](sample.avi).

 ## How to use
-The dataset can be downloaded at [Dropbox](https://www.dropbox.com/s/pc8symd9i3cky1q/LEDOV.zip?dl=0) and [Google Drive](http://pan.baidu.com/s/1pLmfjCZ).
-The link contains the following folders and files:
+The dataset will be provided on request.
+Please contact mtahira.mscs17seecs@seecs.edu.pk / smehboob.mscs17seecs@seecs.edu.pk

 <pre> CrowdFix
   ┬ videos: 434 clips annotated with their category, 5GB